-&lt;sup>5It is custom in the elasticity of taxable income (ETI) literature to implicitly ignore the "demand" side of taxable income.
+&lt;sup>4It is custom in the ETI literature implicitly to ignore the "demand" side of taxable income.
 In part this goes back to the idea of the ETI being a sufficient statistic for the computation of the deadweight loss (Feldstein, 1995, 1999), which rests on the assumption that the "price" of taxable income is fixed.
 If instead, for example, an increase in hours worked reduces the hourly wage rate, using the ETI will underestimate the deadweight loss.

-of equation (1) captures the disutility associated with earning income, which is governed by the parameters $n{it}$ , and $\varepsilon$ .
-These parameters can - as we show below - be interpreted as potential income (absent taxation) and the elasticity of taxable income with respect to the marginal net-of-tax rate.
+elasticity of taxable income with respect to the marginal net-of-tax rate.

 As in other studies of taxable income responses, we think of $z{it}$ as being a function of a range of underlying margins, such as hours worked, choice between pecuniary and non-pecuniary job attributes, form and timing of compensation, tax avoidance, and evasion, all of which may be part of individuals' responses to tax changes.
+Similarly, $n{it}$ captures all other fixed or time-varying factors that affect taxable income in addition to the marginal net-of-tax rate.

-Utility maximization yields the first order condition
+Utility maximization yields the first-order condition